 - Grapefruit juice: I highly recommend using fresh grapefruit since it has no added ingredients and tastes fresh.

 - Simple syrup: preferably an unflavored syrup.
 I used a light-colored syrup because of the look I was going for; feel free to use whatever you have on hand.
-You can equally make this cocktail recipe without syrup if you don’t like a sweet cocktail since the Bianco has a slight sweetness.
+You can make this empress gin cocktail recipe without syrup if you don’t like a sweet cocktail since the Bianco has a slight sweetness.

 - Lemon bitters: this adds a bright citrus flavor to the cocktail.
 There is hardly a substitute for this, so I’ll provide a recipe link below to make one if you can’t find one.